To: Local Educational Agency (LEA) Staff

 - Title I Part A Target Assistance School Service Report

-- Title I Part A PI School Activities
+- Title I Part A Program Improvement (PI) School Activities

 - Title I Part A PI School Activities Student Participation